-Once this applications is in use, a check-in area for the Daily Pass health check will be established on site with enough space to ensure privacy and physical distancing markers every six feet.
-Daily upon arrival at the site, employees are to check in for health screening with the administrator/designee prior to reporting to their classroom, office, post, etc. and prior to beginning work on site.
+Each site will have a check-in area for the Daily Pass health check with enough space to ensure privacy and physical distancing markers every six feet.
+Daily upon arrival at the site, employees will provide the QR code and their temperature will be checked prior to reporting to their classroom, office, post, etc. and prior to beginning work on site.